ligato/docs/docs/user-guide/get-vpp-agent.md

 docker run -p 2181:2181 -p 9092:9092 --name kafka --rm --env ADVERTISED_HOST=172.17.0.1 --env ADVERTISED_PORT=9092 spotify/kafka
 ```

 The Kafka server docker image is downloaded, if it does not exist already, started, and ready to consume data.
-The vpp-agent needs the IP address and port number of the Kafka server.
+The VPP agent needs the IP address and port number of the Kafka server.
 This information is defined in the `kafka.conf` file.

 An example configuration contained in the kafka.conf file: